JovanSpasovic/memorize-elements/README.md

 - **Assigned Orders**: Unordered lists use 1, 2, 3, ... in Typing/Drag-and-Drop, which may feel arbitrary.
 - **Browser Compatibility**: Works in modern browsers; older browsers (e.g., IE) may not support Tailwind or drag-and-drop.

-## Contributing
-Fork this repository and submit pull requests for enhancements, such as:
-- Progress tracking for correct attempts.
-- Hint button to reveal items briefly.
-- Autocomplete for Typing/List modes.
-- Enhanced styling or React-based UI.

-## License
-MIT License.
-Use, modify, and distribute freely, with attribution.

-## Acknowledgments
-Built for flexible memorization, supporting both ordered and unordered lists.
-Powered by Tailwind CSS, JavaScript’s drag-and-drop API, and smart file format detection.

 ---
 Happy memorizing!
 For issues or feature requests, open a GitHub issue or contact the maintainer.